Blyndone/Auto-Action-Tray/README.md

 ## Module Preview

-Auto Action Tray is a custom action bar and character tray for Foundry VTT, inspired by the Baldur’s Gate 3 UI.
+Auto Action Tray is a custom action bar and character tray for Foundry VTT.
 It provides a streamlined and visually appealing way to access character abilities, items, and actions efficiently during gameplay.

 ## ✨ Features